Stanford Dish Trail Loop

 The loop trail has three entrances, but the most popular trailhead is at the intersection of Stanford Ave. and Junipero Serra Blvd.

 This easy to follow, paved loop trail is popular with runners and walkers.
 Some sections of the trail are steep, but overall it is an easy hike.
+While you can hike this trail in any direction, I prefer to hike it clockwise so that the bulk of the climbing is at the beginning of the hike.

 - Parking: Street parking is available on Stanford Avenue, but at peak times finding a space can be a challenge.